sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 The Sharetribe Web Template is a customizable marketplace web application built on top of the Flex APIs.
-It is a great starting point for developing any type of marketplace, whether it is about rentals, services, products, or something else.
-It offers basic marketplace functionalities out of the box so that you can focus on developing custom features.
+It is a great starting point for building any type of marketplace, whether it is about rentals, services, products, or something else.
+You can configure the Template without coding, then host the code to launch and add custom features.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dHe8_z4FAEI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Development starting point
+## Customization starting point

-The Sharetribe Web Template lets you build a custom marketplace fast.
-After downloading the open-sourced codebase and installing your tooling, you start with a fictional marketplace called Biketribe.
-Biketribe is a web app for purchasing or renting bikes.
+You can configure a hosted version of the Sharetribe Web Template in your Console's Test environment.
+When you first open your Test marketplace, you start with an example marketplace called Biketribe.
+Biketribe is a marketplace running on Flex APIs for renting bicycles.

-The Sharetribe Web Template is designed to be customized.
-Biketribe is an example to help you develop your own custom marketplace faster.
-The codebase features modern frontend technologies, so developers familiar with headless web development should be able to start building quickly.

-Much of the Template’s initial functionality is configurable through a few simple code changes.
-Core user experiences like search, listing creation, and transactions can be set from a single file.
+You can change Biketribe default settings in Console.
+Change core user experiences like search, listing creation, and transactions in Console's Build section under the "Content" tab.
+For a full list of the no-code capabilities and how to use them to change Biketribe, please consult our [Biketribe configuration checklist.](https://www.sharetribe.com/docs/operator-guides/biketribe-configuration-checklist)

+At the least, after configuring your marketplace, you will need to install the Template codebase on your own servers.
+More likely, you will want to modify the Template codebase with your own custom features in addition to the configurations you made without coding.
+Please start with [this guide](https://www.sharetribe.com/docs/introduction/getting-started-with-web-template/) on how to get install the Template locally.

 Overall, the development phase takes typically 1-2 months from the first lines of code written to the launch of the first version.
 Depending on